PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-18 05:32:04
+Last updated: 2024-04-18 05:32:41
-Random Quote: America, Freddie.
-They've already had their revolution, you won't have to bother. - Ada Thorne
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon